PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Discussion.md

 Good luck!

 ## 0) Datalab Preparation Review
 Now, let's all find 5 partners from our mentor group and get our 3 Datalab Preparation files out and discuss them.
 Specifically, analyse and evaluate one another's answers to the questions.
-If you all have the same answers for the variability excercises and the same correlation coefficient, you're done.
+If you all have the same answers for the variability excercises and the same correlation coefficient, you're done checking those exercises.
 If not, then try to see who is right by explaining it to one another and discussion it.
 If you both don't have an answer on a particular question or just want to check to be sure; ask your instructor(s) in Datalab because they have the answer sheets.

 Take your time to explain and justify your proposed correlational and linear regression analysis.
 Be critical and open to help one another to iterate on your analyses!

 ## 1) Feedback on dashboard (optional)
-Collect feedback on your work is an essential part of iterating; improving, on your work and iteration will be a recurring theme.
-Ask you mentor(s) to provide you with feedback on your dashboard or to book a slot so they can provide you with feedback your progression.
+Collecting feedback on your work is an essential part of iterating; improving on your work, and iteration will be a recurring theme.
+Ask you mentor(s) to provide you with feedback on your dashboard or to book a slot so they can provide you with feedback on your progression.
 Record the feedback with action points in your notes file and then continue with the next section or go ahead and make changes to your dashboard.

 ## 2) Considerations in interpreting the data
 Now, it's time to put all the knowledge we gained into practice by writing the discussion section of our dashboard!

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Domain knowledge is often key to interpretating the data!
 Get your research out again and connect the dots!
-Make sure to save your information sources by saving the links in your dashboard or storing the sources as files on github.
+Make sure to save your information sources by saving the links in your dashboard (the Introduction contains a references section) or storing the sources as files on github.
 </div>

 ***Open your dashboard and inspect the Discussion section.***